pefreeman/36-290/PROJECT_DATASETS/ROSAT_CLASSIFY/README.md

 acted like an AGN in the past.
 - `STAR`: a ball of gas in the Milky Way.
 Stars are sample contaminants.

 Coarse groupings would be `QSO` and `BLAGN` versus `GALAXY` and `NLAGN` versus `STAR`.
-So while there are many analyses one could carry out here, a first one would be to learn a classifier that differentiates between the first two of these course groups, while taking into account class imbalance.
+So while there are many analyses one could carry out here, a first one would be to learn a classifier that differentiates between the first two of these coarse groups, while taking into account class imbalance.
 Alternatives would be to see how well one can differentiate between the `QSO` and `BLAGN` classes, or the `GALAXY` and `NLAGN` classes, etc., while again taking class imbalance into account.

 The data model for this dataset is provided [here](https://data.sdss.org/datamodel/files/SPIDERS_ANALYSIS/VAC_spiders_2RXS_DR16.html), while the most up-to-date reference for this dataset is [Comparat et al. (2020)](https://arxiv.org/pdf/1912.03068.pdf).